MicrosoftDocs/entra-docs/docs/id-governance/privileged-identity-management/configure-global-access-with-pim.md

 Microsoft Entra Private Access provides secure access to private applications.
 Private Access includes built-in capabilities for maintaining a secure environment.
 Microsoft Entra Private Access does this by controlling access to private apps and preventing unauthorized or compromised devices from accessing critical resources.
 For general corporate access, see [Microsoft Entra Private Access](/entra/global-secure-access).

-For controlling access to specific critical resources, such as highly valued servers and applications, customers typically add an extra security layer by enforcing privileged access on top of their already secured private access.
+For the scenario where you need to control access to specific *critical* resources, such as highly valued servers and applications, Microsoft recommends that you add an extra security layer by enforcing privileged access on top of their already secured private access.

-This article discusses how to use Microsoft Entra Private Access to enable Privileged Identity Management (PIM) for Secure Access.
+This article discusses how to use Microsoft Entra Private Access to enable Privileged Identity Management (PIM) with Global Secure Access.
 For details about enabling (PIM), see [What is Microsoft Entra Privileged Identity Management?](/entra/id-governance/privileged-identity-management/pim-configure)

 ## Ensure secure access to your high value private applications